 - Hunters Road

+Meet up at the Groblers brug border post.
 This will be the day with the most driving on the trip and one of the few days we need to get an early start to reach Elephant Sands.
 We will do a stop in Francistown to purchase meat and greens.
-The aim is to be at the Zanzibar border post between 8 – 9 the morning.
+The aim is to be at the border post between 7 and 8 the morning.

 Enjoy viewing the elephants at a natural waterhole right in front of the lodge.
 Watch these impressive creatures whilst they drink at only a couple of meters away from you, a unique experience!
 There is plenty of other wildlife around as well on our unfenced 16000 ha private conservancy.
 The lack of fences allows all animals to roam freely.